Ashtabula County Covered Bridge Trail

 Smolen-Gulf Covered Bridge

 The longest covered bridge in the United States is of Pratt Truss construction.
 Engineering and structural design by John Smolen (former County Engineer) and architectural design by Timothy Martin (current County Engineer) the bridge was dedicated August 26, 2008.
-The bridge is 613 ft. long and...Show more
+The bridge is 613 ft. long and stands 93 ft. above the Ashtabula River.
+With clear width of 30 ft. and height of 14 ft 6 in. it will support full legal load traffic and has a life expectancy of 100 years.Show more

 South Denmark Rd Covered Bridge